 Among the organically allowable pest control products, many indoor gardeners are already familiar with neem oil and extracts, which are derived from the Indian neem tree.
 Many neem spray products are considered organic and help control a wide range of insect pests.

-Beneficial and predator insects as part of an integrated pest management program are also widely used by organic growers, and there are a range of microbial spray products on the market such as BT for caterpillars.
+Beneficial and predator insects as part of an integrated pest management program are also widely used by organic growers, and there are a range of microbial spray products on the market such as bacillus thuringiensis (BT) for caterpillars.

 Disease control can be little more complicated.
 Fortunately, biological controls like Beauveria spp. and other non-synthetic fungicides based on microbial species are available.
 Local hydro shops will have more information on all of these options.